Are electronic care plans are the future of home care?

 Need to find a particular record quickly?
 Instead of flipping through a filing cabinet digital records that are stored within a care management system are easily searchable by any data fields such as name, address, carer or region.

 Fundamentally paper and digital care plans serve the same purpose – to provide the best outcomes for those receiving care.
 Technology on its own cannot improve care, but it can facilitate the better use of resources across the health and care system, allowing providers to spend more time caring.
-Electronic care plans form just part of the electronic care planning process.
+Electronic care plans form just part of the care planning process.

 Want to know more about technology and the CQC?
 Read our guide here.